artefactory/train-fastai-custom-aiplatform/README.md

   - The region we want our running machine to be
   - The URI of our custom container
   - Our arguments:
+    - The language of our dataset
     - The number of epochs
     - The name of our bucket in GCS
+    - The name of the directory to store our trained model
+    - The type of pretrained LM (forward or backward).
+You can specify that it's a backward model by adding '--bw' (forward by default)
-    - The name of the directory to store our trained model This might take some time depending on how many epochs you chose to train your model on
+This might take some time depending on how many epochs you chose to train your model on

 - You can view the status of your job with the command